-DS 7 Crossback E-Tense review
+DS 7 E-TENSE review

-However, as is the case with the rest of the DS 7 line-up, the E-Tense falls short in other areas.
-It’s not meant to be a sporty vehicle, so its lack of sharpness in corners and fast B-roads isn’t really a surprise.
-More of a let down is the ride, which uses intelligent adaptive dampers that prepare for bumps and potholes in advance by using cameras to scan the road ahead.
+As is the case with the rest of the DS 7 line-up, the E-TENSE falls short in some areas.
+It’s not meant to be a sporty vehicle, so its lack of sharpness in corners and on fast B-roads isn’t really a surprise.
+More of a letdown is the ride quality, which uses intelligent adaptive dampers that prepare for bumps and potholes in advance by using cameras to scan the road ahead.

 The eight-speed automatic gearbox is another frustration: it’s slow to change down, relying on the electric motors to make up for its sluggishness with the instant acceleration they provide.

 With enough charge in the battery, the DS 7's four-wheel-drive mode allows it to drive off-road in silence, save for the occasional input from the engine when extra torque is required.
 The on-road tyres limit the amount of traction (this is no Range Rover, after all), but the ability to tackle tougher terrain is a boost nonetheless.